melissabreynolds/personalsite/cv.md

 <hr>

 ### Invited Research Talks and Presentations
-"Making their Mark: Manuscripts and Medical Authority in Later Medieval and Early Modern England," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; March 27, 2026
+"Making their Mark: Manuscripts and Medical Authority in Later Medieval and Early Modern England," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; April 3, 2026

 "Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," Medicine, Slavery, and Race in the Atlantic World, a conference celebrating the close of the Medicine and the Making of Race Project, led by Dr. Hannah Murphy, King's College London; May 15–18, 2025